kehongjie/RobustDC/README.md

 # Main Functions
-Two main functions in this package are `RDC` and `RDC.lasso`. `RDC` is for screening with robust distance correlation, and `RDC.lasso` is for fitting the final LASSO regularized regression model as RDC.
-You can always use the following command to see details:
+Two main functions in this package are `RDC` and `RDC.lasso`. `RDC` is for screening with robust distance correlation, and `RDC.lasso` is for fitting the final LASSO regularized regression model after RDC.
+You can always use the following command to see more details:
 ```
 library(RobustDC)
 ?RDC